DigitalSlideArchive/dive-dsa/docs/UI-AttributeTimeline.md

 * *Enabled* - if this timeline will be enabled so users can access and view it.
 * *Timeline Filter* - Similar to the tool used for [Attribute Filtering](UI-AttributeFiltering.md).
 This can be used to graph only a subset of detection attributes.
 * *Default Visible Timeline* - If this is set to true, when loaded the program will default to showing this in the [Timeline](UI-Timeline.md) instead of the Detection or Attribute Views.
+* *Y-Axis Range* - Ability to set a custom Y-Axis range.
+If the values are left at -1, -1 it will auto calculate the range based on the values in the graph.

 ## Graph Settings